evanjo03/evanjo03.github.io/README.md

-# portfolio-proto
+# Portfolio

-This will serve as a workbench for an updated portfolio
+This repository is the base for my portfolio website, which is hosted at the below link:

+## johnevans.tech